 The Cave of Agios Gerasimos is very narrow and has a small hole from where you can get a great view over Lassi and the Ionian Sea.
 Right next to the cave, a small church has been built, dedicated to the memory of the Saint.
 Holy Masses are officiated in this church mostly on major religious celebrations.
 To visit the cave, one must first enter the chapel and take the small staircase at the back.
 Inside, visitors will see some icons, candles and offerings.

 The Cave of Agios Gerasimos is located in Lassi village.

-Private transfers: We recommend using an online pre-booked Kefalonia transfer service, which provides transfer by taxi, minibus or private VIP car and arranging a pickup directly from the airport, port or your hotel.
-Alternatively, there's the option of arranging a pickup by a local driver directly at the following numbers: 0030 694 5306 145, 0030 694 5118 866, 0030 697 7193 569 or book your taxi online.
+Private transfers: We recommend using an online pre-booked Kefalonia transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the airport, port, or your hotel.
+Alternatively, there's the option of arranging a pickup by a local driver directly at the following numbers: 0030 694 511 8866, 0030 694 530 6145, 0030 699 561 9605, or booking your taxi online.

 By Public transfers: The central bus station of the island is located at Argostoli.
 There are buses from Argostoli to Lassi during the day.
 Consider that time schedules might change according to the season.
 Check the official timetables here.
-Tip: Since buses don't always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don't always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.